 Making plans can be the easy part.
 I do it all the time.
 Then, I may end up on the couch because I didn’t follow through (Friday night problems).
-Here are a few things to keep in mind as you break out the glue sticks and poster boards:
+Here are a few things to keep in mind as you break out the glue sticks and poster boards for your SMART goals:

 - Seek God first.
 We have tons of great ideas, but are they the will of God for our lives?
 There are a couple of ways to find out, but asking God is the safest, most fail-proof way to know for sure.
 “But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.”
 Matthew 6:33